 Seth was born and raised in Bristol, Rhode Island, and began his career as a public elementary school teacher in rural Louisiana during the aftermath of Hurricane Katrina.
-After returning home to Rhode Island, Seth worked as a vice president at Trillium Asset Management, a socially responsible investment firm with more than $1 billion of assets under management.
+After returning home to Rhode Island, Seth worked as a vice president at Trillium Asset Management, a socially responsible investment firm based in Boston, MA.

 In his first months in office, Seth successfully championed legislation establishing new green infrastructure programs at the Rhode Island Infrastructure Bank.
 These programs are putting tradesmen and women to work on energy efficiency and renewable energy projects across the state, helping Rhode Islanders save on energy costs while reducing the state’s carbon footprint.

 In May of 2015, Seth launched his "Transparent Treasury" initiative to help Rhode Islanders access information about how their public funds are managed.
 Among other features, the initiative includes a new investment policy stating that Rhode Island will only invest with fund managers that agree to full public disclosure of performance and fees, and a new online investment information center where all Rhode Islanders can see how their funds are invested.
 In 2017, his "Transparent Treasury" initiative was codified into law by the Rhode Island General Assembly.